-As his pain persisted, T.L. presented to Dr. James Lieber about two weeks after the accident.
+As his pain persisted, T.L. presented to Dr. James Lieber about two weeks after the back injuries in auto accident.
 Dr. James Lieber diagnosed him with tension-type headaches and cervicalgia, and referred him for physical therapy.

 Following Dr. James Lieber’s recommendation, T.L. presented to HealthSource Chiropractic where he was diagnosed with cervicalgia, sprain of ligaments of cervical spine, thoracic spine pain, cramp and spasms, low back pain and limb pain.
 He was treated with a course of chiropractic therapy.

 Due to complaints of anxiety and mood dysregulation, T.L. presented to Arizona Trauma Counseling where he was diagnosed with acute stress disorder.
 He was advised to undergo cognitive behavioral therapy.

 Further, T.L. presented to HealthSource of Chandler South and was assessed with sprain of ligaments of cervical and lumbar spines, left shoulder pain, knee pain and muscle spasms.
 He was treated with physical therapy.

 T.L. then presented to Eric Cerre, NMD where he was diagnosed with cervical sprain/strain, thoracic lumbar sprain/strain, lumbar sprain/strain, sacroiliac sprain/strain, left shoulder sprain/strain, acute traumatic headaches, left knee sprain/strain and myofascitis.
 In order to control his pain, Dr. Cerre administered five trigger point injections.
 He was advised to continue his chiropractic therapy.